lelouchneo/tyk-docs/tyk-docs/content/basic-config-and-security/security/Authentication & Authorization/bearer-tokens.md

  - `MasheryMD5`

  `signature.header`: header key of attempted signature

+ `signature.use_param`: boolean value to use URL query parameters instead of a header

+ `signature.param_name`: param key of attempted signature

  `signature.secret`: the shared secret which was used to sign the request
  - Can hold a dynamic value, by referencing `$tyk_meta` or `$tyk_context` variables.